+1. Current Year

-Current Year The District will be utilizing restricted fedral CARES Act & state COVID relief funds to cover the projected costs related to this MOU.
-The District will also be utilizing new state funds related to AB86 for reopening schools where the District is projected to receive roughly \$13M for in-person instruction, as the MOU will not commence in-person instruction until April 8th.
+The District will be utilizing restricted federal CARES Act & state COVID relief funds to cover the projected costs related to this MOU.
+The District will also be utilizing new state funds related to AB86 for reopening schools where the District is projected to receive roughly \$13.4M for in-person instruction less 1% for each instructional day that inperson instruction is not occurring.

 2. If this is a single year agreement, how will the ongoing cost of the proposed agreement be funded in subsequent years (I.e., what will allow the district to afford this contract)?
-This is a MOU that will expire on the last day of school, June 17, 2021
+This is a MOU that will expire on the last day of school, June 17, 2021 meeting obligations.)

 3. If this is a multiyear agreement, what is the source of funding, including assumptions used, to fund these obligations in subsequent years?
-(Remember to include compounding effects in meeting obligations.)
+(Remember to include compounding effects in